 Throughout the academic year, teachers will continuously focus on communicating concerns about academic progress.
 In addition, you are always encouraged to communicate your concerns and questions to your child's teacher.
+Positive two-way communication is essential to your child's growth and development.

 What can I expect at this year's Family/Teacher Conference?
 What can I do to prepare?

 Report cards will be sent home on December 6th.
 Family conferences will occur the next day, December 7th .
 Similar to conferences in the past, you can expect for teachers to talk about your child's progress including areas of strength and areas for growth.
 Teachers will also be prepared to answer any questions you may have about your student's experience at school, show student work samples, and provide you with an overall sense of how your student is doing.